shubhyadav9/ansible/README.md

 To connect a load balancer role and a web server role, you need to configure them so that the load balancer can distribute traffic to the web servers.

+**Dependencies**

+This playbook does not have any dependencies outside of Ansible.

 **Contribution**

 Contributions to this setup guide or the Ansible roles are welcome.
 Please open issues or submit pull requests if you have suggestions or improvements.